Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 Paintings by Monet, Renoir, Van Gogh, Picasso, etc., and sculptures by Rodin are exhibited in the permanent collection.

 Special exhibitions are held three times a year.

-The Main Building is registered as a World Cultural Heritage Site.
+The building designed by Le Corbusier is a World Heritage Site.

 - Name in Japanese

 * Free for high school students and younger, under 18, over 65, the mentally or physically challenged with one accompanying person (please present your student ID card or proof of age or disability certificate).

 - Mondays (or the following weekday if Monday is a national holiday)

 * Last admission is 30 minutes before closing

 (1) 1 min. walk from JR Ueno Station (Park Exit)

 (2) 7 min. walk from Keisei Ueno Station on the Keisei Electric Railway Line